Rabbit-Company/CloudkyAPI-JS/README.md

 ### Creating an Instance

-To use the CloudkyAPI, you first need to create an instance of the CloudkyAPI class with your server URL, username and token.
+To use the `CloudkyAPI`, you first need to create an instance of the `CloudkyAPI` class with your server URL, username and token.

 ```js
 const cloudky = new CloudkyAPI("https://your-cloudky-server.com", "yourUsername", "yourToken");